Pandoro Cake an Italian Christmas Tradition

 Step 4.
 Place the eggs, sugar, salt, vanilla powder and orange essence into the large mixing bowl of a stand mixer and mix them together on a low setting for about 3 minutes until the ingredients are blended using the standard cake paddle (the quantity of orange essence may seem excessive, but much of the aroma is lost during cooking).

-Add the Starter from Step 1 which has risen overnight, and mix gently.
-Once this is combined, add the Sponge from Step 2 and the First Dough from Step 3, and continue mixing.
+Add the starter from Step 1 which has risen overnight, and mix gently.
+Once this is combined, add the sponge from Step 2 and the first dough from Step 3, and continue mixing.
 Add the melted butter and once incorporated, add the 330g flour and mix gently until everything is combined.
 The dough will be soft.
 Leave to rest for 10 minutes to ensure that the flour has had time to fully and evenly absorb the liquid, which will help avoid any unevenness in the final texture.

 Once the dough has rested, change the cake paddle to a dough hook and start the mixer, gradually bringing the speed up from low to its highest setting.
 For the next 35 – 40 minutes, keep the machine on a high setting to vigorously mix the dough.
 Do not be tempted to stop early.
 Watch the dough: as it is processed, you will see that it comes together and will pull away from the side of the mixing bowl.
 As this happens, the sound will change, becoming more rhythmic as the dough knocks from side to side.
 The end result should be silky and stretchy.

 Divide the dough between the 2 tins, weighing approximately 750g into each.
 The dough will only fill about a third of the tin, but don’t worry if this looks a bit meagre.
-It will rise by another third in the proving, and a final third in the baking.
+It will rise by another third in the proofing, and a final third in the baking.

 Step 6 (Bake).
-About 30 minutes before the dough finishes proving, preheat your oven to 180ºC/160ºC fan-assisted/350ºF/gas mark 4.
+About 30 minutes before the dough finishes proofing, preheat your oven to 180ºC/160ºC fan-assisted/350ºF/gas mark 4.
 Bake the pandoro for about 45 minutes, then test with a skewer to check for doneness; if it comes out with wet dough still sticking to it, leave for a few minutes more.

 Remove from the oven.
-Once cooled enough for you to handle the tins comfortably, turn out onto wire racks (do not leave until completely cold, as they may then be difficult to remove.)
+Once cooled enough for you to handle the tins comfortably, turn out onto wire racks (do not leave until completely cold, as they may then be difficult to remove).

 Notes